 Vincent McDoom is a combination of many of the things we secretly would like to be, made real in a very different and progressive world.
-There is no space for bad behavior, unfairness or a lack of enthusiasm, where, in Vincent’s experience, there is fun, and chic pair of shoes for every event!
+There is no space for bad behaviour, unfairness or a lack of enthusiasm, where, in Vincent’s experience, there is fun, and chic pair of shoes for every event!

 That just makes perfect sense.